 You may contact the District Attorney's Office with any question you may have.
 We are located 230 Strand St, Room 336, and St. Helens, OR 97051.
 Our telephone number is 503-397-0300.

-You may pick up an application at our office, download the application from the Oregon Department of Justice - Division of Child Support, or call our office and we will send you an application by mail.
+You may download the application from the Oregon Department of Justice - Division of Child Support

 Oregon Department of Justice Child Support; Payments can be made by cash, check, money order, cashier’s check, e-check, debit or credit card.
 They can be made in person in Salem, at a payment kiosk (there’s one at CCJ), mailed or made electronically.